ScottIsAFool/StoreClient/ReadMe.md

 I hope so.
 See what the future holds.

 ## Changelog ##
+***0.2.1.0***
+- Added the `IStoreApiClient` interface to allow developers to more easily create design time data when using something like MVVM Light.

 ***0.2.0.0***
 Added the following methods:
 - `GetAppsListAsync` lets you get a list of apps with different criteria (like, new apps, apps by category etc)